 You started off strong, and you kept that momentum going throughout.

-Now, don’t quit just yet—it’s time to summon a second wind and cross that finish line in first place with a powerful closing statement.
+Now, don’t quit just yet—it’s time to summon a second wind and cross that finish line in first place with a powerful closing statement of your teacher cover letter.

 Use a closing sentence or paragraph to briefly sum up: